anushabc/AI-100-Design-Implement-Azure-AISol/Lab8-Detect_Language/02-Detect_Language.md

 "cogsKey" :  ""
 ```

+`` Note: For cogsBaseURL and cogsKey you will get in your azure environment

 14. Press **F5** to start your bot

 15. Using the Bot Emulator, send in a few phrases and see what happens: